codegold79/docker-playground/mount/README.md

 These changes did not affect the local files in my Docker context.
 To get the changes transferred over, refer to my other playground experiment in `build-kit` where I use `--output` to copy over files from a Dockerfile build stage to the local machine.

+Note: I don't think you can save anything built in a mount for use in a different stage.
+In order to use files prepared in a mount in another stage, copy over files while in the --mount line to a directory, like `/bin`.
+The contents in the `/bin` directly will be preserved to be copied over in a different stage.

 ## Try it

 Run the tryme./sh script.